Chamoli district: Recreation

 Living in the mountains mostly in places that are not easily accessible, the people of the district have been able to preserve their culture, folklore, folksongs and folk dances, the last, a distinctive feature of the district, being seasonal, traditional and religious, some of the better known being described below.

 The Thadiya dance, which is accompanied by song, is performed on Basant Panchami, the festival celebrating the advent of Spring, the Mela, another dance, is perform on Deepawali and the Pandava during the winter after the harvesting of the crop and depicts the principal events of the Mahabharata.
 Other folk dances are Jeetu Bhagdawal and Jagar or Ghariyali.
 These dances enact mythological stories, the participants, both men and women, put on their traditional colourful dress and dance to the tune of drums and Ransinghas.
 Another dance performed during the fairs and accompanied by song is the Chanchari, in which both men and women participate.

 Folk songs are usually traditional and are sung particularly by the women, who work very hard in the fields from morning till night in all kind of weather.
-During the month Chaitra the women of the village gather at a central place and sing traditional song which generally relate deeds of heroism, love and the hard life which they have to lead in the hills.
+During the month of Chaitra the women of the village gather at a central place and sing traditional song which generally relate deeds of heroism, love and the hard life which they have to lead in the hills.
 In the district, fairs, festivals, religious and social gatherings are the main occasions for recreation and amusement.
-On special occasions people arrange Swangs (open air dramatic performances) particularly depicting scenes or legends connected with Shiva and Parvati.
+On special occasions people arrange swangs (open air dramatic performances) particularly depicting scenes or legends connected with Shiva and Parvati.